aces/loris-php-api-client/docs/Api/InstrumentManagerApi.md

 ```php
 installInstrument($installFile): \LORISClient\LORISClient\Model\SuccessResponse
 ```
+### URI(s):
+- {protocol}://{host} Module endpoint (non-versioned)
+    - Variables:
+      - protocol:  No description provided
+        - Allowed values:
+          - http
+          - https
+        - Default value: https

+      - host:  No description provided
+        - Default value: demo.loris.ca

 Install instrument from LINST file or REDCap data dictionary

-Creates/installs a new instrument in LORIS from either: - A LINST file (.linst) - A CSV file with one or more REDCap data dictionaries
+Installs a new instrument in LORIS from either: - A LINST file (.linst) - A CSV file with REDCap data dictionary format  **Note**: This is a module endpoint.
+Configure client with base URL only, not `/api/{version}`.

 ### Example